josephecombs/parking-lot-simulator/system-prompt-part-5.md

-now we have the panels and all the classes. we need to start implementing the logic of rendering cars as they drive the lot. at a high level, the process is like this:
+now we have the panels and all the classes. we need to start implementing the logic of rendering Person as they walk from their car to the building entrance. the behavior of this should be the same as with cars - use the pythagorean theorem, the time the car stops in its space, and the person's walk speed to figure out the position of the person as they walk from spot to entrance.

-1.) a car arrives at the entrance
-2.) the car identifies the open space with the minimum distance to the building entrance.
-3.) based on the speed of the car set at instantiation, use the pythagorean theorem to figure out where on the lot to render the car as it is driving to the spot it's chosen between based on when it arrives.

-the first car of the simulation should ALWAYS arrive at time t=0 so we dont have to wait to see movement

-4.) while the person in the car is shopping, render that car in the appropriate space in the lot.

-this is enough for now. please do a good job implementing this!
-I believe in you!!!!
+also, add some more buffer between the spaces and the entrance so that it's easier to see the people as they walk. right now it's a little cramped at the top of the lot